Service Charge FAQs

 Your lease or freehold transfer agreement says whether or not we can collect a sinking fund for your property.

-What is L&Q’s management fee?
+What are L&Q’s management and admin fees?

 Why do I pay an audit fee?